 The following are some typical causes of this error:

 So, how can someone fix this error?

-Since this policy is designed to improve the security and transparency of SSL certificates, it requires that all certificates be logged in a publicly accessible CT log.
+Since this policy is designed to improve the security and transparency of SSL certificates, all certificates must be logged in a publicly accessible CT log.

-There are a few things you may do if you see the “err certificate transparency required” issue in Chrome.
-The first thing you should do is verify that the website’s SSL certificate is still valid.
+You may do a few things if you see the “err certificate transparency required” issue in Chrome.
+First, you should verify that the website’s SSL certificate is still valid.
 If the certificate has expired, contact the website’s administrator and request that it be renewed.